vyku/is210_lesson_02/README.rst

 Virtual Lab long-term storage options are not-yet available and each Virtual Lab machine is wiped clean each time you log-off.

+In general, it is better practice to make lots of little commits with descriptive comments against single files than commits that encompass huge numbers of changes.
+This programming pattern will save you some painful debugging and maybe even finger pointing at some point in the future.

 To save your work, first check what files have changed in your repository.

 .. code-block:: console